Chapter 14: The Father’s Vision

 A Better Resurrection

 What does it mean to have the name new Jerusalem written upon our foreheads?
-It must mean that we will be right there in new Jerusalem with God the Father!
+It means that we will be right there in new Jerusalem with God the Father!
 What a mind-stirring, magnificent future.

-Study Hebrews 11, known as the faith chapter.
+Study Hebrews 11, the faith chapter.
 Paul shows us here that some of God’s people were tested to the point of death.
-But the threat of death didn’t stop them, because they also had this vision.
+But the threat of death didn’t stop them, because they had this vision.
 Before Christ returns, some of us may also have to give up our physical lives.
 This shows the importance of the key of David vision.
-There is a direct connection between how well we endure trials and the depth of our understanding of this vision.
-This is what Hebrews 11 is all about.
+There is a direct connection between the depth of our understanding of this vision and how well we endure trials.
+This is what Hebrews 11 shows.

-How do we make our place secure in new Jerusalem?
-It is by grasping this vision now.
-In Revelation 3:12 Christ promises that we will “go no more out.”
-This represents a fantastic blessing and opportunity.
-All Philadelphians are promised a secure headquarters position that cannot be taken away from us.
-But is this position for the Millennium only?
-No. When Christ says we will “go no more out,” this is within the context of new Jerusalem!
+By grasping this vision now, we secure our place in new Jerusalem.
+In Revelation 3:12, Christ promises that we will “go no more out.”
+What a fantastic opportunity!
+All Philadelphians are promised a permanent headquarters position that cannot be taken away from us.
+This position is not for the Millennium only: Christ says we will “go no more out” in the context of new Jerusalem!
 We are destined to work at headquarters with Christ during the Millennium and with Christ and God the Father in new Jerusalem.
 Astounding revelation!

-The only way we will grasp this vision is through the use of God’s Holy Spirit.
-After the letter to each era, Christ says, “[L]et him hear what the Spirit saith unto the churches” (Revelation 2:7, 11, 17, 29; 3:6, 13, 22).
-He makes this statement over and over for good reason.
-Most of God’s people don’t hear what the Spirit says.
-Are we listening to what the Spirit says today?
-How could we possibly get this vision without God’s Spirit?
+The only way we will grasp this vision is by using God’s Holy Spirit.
+To each era, Christ says, “[L]et him hear what the Spirit saith unto the churches” (Revelation 2:7, 11, 17, 29; 3:6, 13, 22).
+He makes this statement over and over for good reason: Most of God’s people don’t hear what the Spirit says.
+Are we listening to the Spirit today?
+We cannot possibly comprehend this vision without God’s Spirit.

 The Philadelphian Work

 The Philadelphia Church is often criticized for promoting an “attack gospel.”
-In truth, Jesus Christ is using us to knock on the Laodiceans’ doors.
+In truth, Jesus Christ is using us to knock on the Laodiceans’ doors (verse 20).
 He is working through us to help them see God’s family government vision.
-They all have lost the key of David vision.
+They have all lost the key of David vision.

 Who does the rebuking?
 God doesn’t personally do it.
-It has to be done by His spiritual Jews who remain Philadelphian to the end.
+It must be done by His spiritual Jews who remain Philadelphian to the end.

 God is using the Philadelphians to “rebuke” the Laodiceans.
 If they don’t heed the message, God will “chasten” them in the Great Tribulation.
 This is all done in the context of God’s love (verse 19).
 We do not attack others, but we do attack sin in the context of God’s love!